 My favorite kind of sushi is maguro (tuna) and that just so happened to be the specialty of the house.
 I ordered the maguro selection which came with several variations and grades of tuna served in a variety of ways.

 I was in sushi heaven.
-After finishing this plate off, I ordered a few other items to try and enjoyed relaxing with copious amounts of green tea as well as a bit of people and sushi-chef watching.
+After finishing this plate off, I ordered a few other items to try and enjoyed relaxing with copious amounts of green tea as well as a few people and sushi-chef watching.
 When I could roll myself off the bar chair, I headed out to the market.

 Even though it was closed, I wandered around the market and snapped a few photos in preparation for when I would return the next day.
 I wanted to have before and after pictures.